- Entries for 2023 are now closed.

 If you have entered this competition in the past, please note that we have changed the rules slightly this year.

-- The competition is only open to residents of the UK and the EU
+- The competition is only open to residents of the UK or a Council of Europe member state

 - The binding must be the entrant's own work and no others should be involved in its creation.
 Collaborative entries are not allowed

 - Entries should be a single example of a craft or creative binding.
 The materials used for this binding are entirely the choice of the entrant

 - Multiple volume entries are permissible where these constitute a single artistic entity and can therefore be judged as one entry

 - Participants must also be willing to lend their entries to the National Library of Scotland for a maximum period of nine months from the entry deadline to allow an exhibition of the entries to be held.
 It is a condition of entry that the winner donates their binding to the National Library of Scotland's fine bindings collection.